jaidharosenblatt/slogo/README.md

 * Recognize and correctly perform multiple turtle commands
 * Recognize and correctly perform display commands
 * Recognize and correctly perform commands with unlimited parameters
-* Allow users to save and load the state of the environment
-*

 ### Notes/Assumptions